Kaiede/SingleBoard/README.md

 protocol I2CReadWritable { /* ... */ }
 ```

 The idea here is to make it a bit easier to use more restrictive types to represent the values to be read and written when interacting with the I2C device.
-This is demonstrated in the [PCA9685](https://github.com/Kaiede/PCA9685) and [MCP4725](https://github.com/Kaiede/PCA9685) libraries.
+These techniques are demonstrated in the [PCA9685](https://github.com/Kaiede/PCA9685) and [MCP4725](https://github.com/Kaiede/MCP4725) libraries.

 #### PWM